gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ## 4.9 Slicing with a step value

-You can optionally add a third value—called a **step**—which tells Python how many positions to jump:
+You can optionally add a third value called a **step** which tells Python how many positions to jump:

 ```python
 monthly_sales[start : end : step]